 The midsole has a U4ic material, which is lightweight and absorbs shock perfectly.

 The last but not the least, the outsole unit of the shoe gives perfect traction and flexibility.
 The outsole is made of the X10 durable carbon rubber, which is grippy and resistant to abrasion and wear.
 Besides, there are flex grooves in the forefoot area enhance flexibility and boost performance.

 Saucony Zealot ISO 2

 Running is one of the best ways to manage your weight, but a heavier person faces additional challenges during running.
 If the shoes are designed for heavier individuals, then the run becomes longer and more comfortable.
-Saucony Zealot ISO 2 offers superior support and comfort, that is why it is one of the best neutral running shoes for heavy runners.
+Saucony Zealot ISO 2 offers superior support and comfort, that is why it is one of the best for heavy runners.